ibericode/mailchimp-top-bar/readme.txt

 == Description ==

-Adds a beautiful, customizable opt-in bar to the top of your WordPress site.
+Adds a beautiful, customizable sign-up bar to the top of your WordPress site.
 This bar is guaranteed to get the attention of your visitor and increase your MailChimp subscribers.

 > This plugin is an add-on for the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).
 > To use it, you need at least **MailChimp for WordPress v2.2.3** or **MailChimp for WordPress Pro v2.5.5**.

-= MailChimp Top Bar, at a glance.. =
+= MailChimp Sign-Up Bar, at a glance.. =

 MailChimp Top Bar adds a simple yet beautiful and customizable opt-in bar to the top or bottom of your WordPress site.